mcaserta/c64-playground/basic/turbo-tape.md

 The original C64 [Turbo Tape](https://en.wikipedia.org/wiki/Fast_loader)
 software had an iconic effect which made the screen border flash with colors.

-I now understand why: it only requires one line in the assembler (well... if you exclude the loop setup):
+I now understand why: it only requires one cpu instruction (well... if you exclude the loop setup):

 ```